 It would have changed, but it will be for later ...

 We have added to all this small world a home made furniture behind the passenger seat in which is a chemical toilet (in case of urgency only haha and only for the small commission one specifies!)
 And storage (one can never have enough ), as well as a small shelf that unfolds outward in the manner of previous models of combi, just to take a drink outside more easily ...

 We also just installed a soft vinyl floor in the back.
 Not that the original carpet was in bad shape, but it's a lot easier to clean.
 No need for a vacuum cleaner, a brush and rags and it's impeccable!
 It is not that we are maniacs, but in a small space it is quickly the B% # $ @ L so we always make sure that it is tidy and clean.

-It's a real little house on wheels that lacks just the shower ...
-And yes, for that it's outside that happens!
-Go hop, we go out!
-River, lake, beach shower, ...
-Otherwise it is under a small tent Quechua provided for this purpose, just to be safe from the wind and have a little privacy when necessary.
-We add to that a solar shower: basically a pocket of black water (so that it heats the sun, but it is rarely the case ...), and a pipe that goes with it!
+It's a real little house on wheels, all that's missing is a shower… And yes, that's what happens outside!
+Let's go, let's go!
+River, lake, beach shower, etc. Otherwise it's under a small Quechua tent provided for this purpose, just to be sheltered from the wind and to have a little privacy when necessary.
+We add to that a solar shower: basically a pocket of black water (so that it heats up in the sun, but that's rarely the case…), and a hose that goes with it!

 We recently, thanks to one of our partners Leisure Leader (specialist equipment for van and camper), could have a lot of extra equipment.
 The shower is now with pressure thanks to a 12V electric pump system and a knob at the end.
 We put the pump in a container of water, we plug on the cigarette lighter and presto, a shower almost like home, hot water in less haha!
 In any case it's really practical, no need to find a tree or do I do not know what mount to hang the solar shower on the roof of the combi ...